mgaitan/fortran_magic/README.rst

    :alt: Number of PyPI downloads

-Compile and import Fortran symbols from a code cell, using f2py.
+Compile and import symbols from a cell with Fortran code, using f2py.

 The contents of the cell are written to a `.f90` file in the directory `IPYTHONDIR/fortran` using a filename with the hash of the